CMuciusScaevola/Certamen-Reader/README.md

 # Certamen-Reader
 Reads Certamen questions and allows buzzing

-Relevant files for playing are in the file Download.zip
+Relevant files for playing are in the folder Download

 Currently only contains Advanced level rounds